rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 [wgpu](https://github.com/gfx-rs/wgpu) and [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) changes in March:
   - @grovesNL reached an epic milestone in the Web target by showing the [first triangle](https://github.com/gfx-rs/wgpu-rs/pull/193#issuecomment-599156540).
 Users will soon be able to seamlessly target the web with their existing `wgpu-rs` applications :rocket:
   - `wgpu-types` crate is created to share types between the Web target and the native one.
-  - @lachlansneff improved our _async_ story quite a bit, we also converted more methods to be asynchronous.
+  - @lachlansneff improved the _async_ story quite a bit, we also converted more methods to be asynchronous.
   - Debug labels support.
   - Id management story for browsers with a GPU process has been completely redesigned and now working well.
   - All the objects are properly destroyed and GPU tracked if needed.